 Through his involvement with the NJCAA(National Junior College Athletic Association),

-he was elected as the NJCAA Senior Men's Administrator in August of 2021.
-Prior to
+he was elected as the NJCAA Senior Men's Administrator in August of 2021 to complete

-In 2016, he was chosen to serve on the NJCAA Eligibility Committee for a three-year
+he was chosen to serve on the NJCAA Eligibility Committee for a three-year term and

-term and in 2018 was selected as the Vice Chair.
+in 2018 was selected as the Vice Chair.
 In 2022, the NJCAA Swimming and Diving Coaches